 Read more: Who are the best translators in history?

 What makes a great translation?
 Obviously, opinions differ from country to country, with cultural factors coming into play.
-However, there are certain key elements on which most people agree.
+However, there are certain factors most people agree on how to make a good translation.

 First and foremost, when it comes to what makes a good translation, are the skills and experience of the translator.
 So, what makes a good translator?
 The required skills fall broadly into two categories: translation and writing.
 It is not enough simply to comprehend and translate the source material.
 The translator must also be a skilled writer if they are to convey the translation eloquently while also sticking sufficiently to the source material.